Team USA medal count at 2022 Winter Olympics: Full list of every medal won by the United States - NBC Sports

 - U.S. Alpine skier Ryan Cochran-Siegle captured an unlikely silver medal 50 years after his mother Barbara Ann Cochran won gold at the 1972 Sapporo Winter Olympics.
 Cochran-Siegle came within four hundredths of Austrian Matthias Mayer’s gold medal-winning time of 1:19.94.

+- Lindsey Jacobellis (Park City, UT) – Gold in Snowboarding (Women’s Snowboard Cross)

+- Lindsey Jacobellis found the finish line first Wednesday in her fifth Games appearance to capture the elusive snowboard cross gold she’s been pursuing for nearly two decades.
+At 36, Jacobellis is the oldest Olympic snowboarding medalist in history.

-Be sure to follow OlympicTalk and NBC Olympics for the latest news and updates about the 2022 Winter Games!
+Be sure to follow NBC Olympics and OlympicTalk for the latest news and updates about the 2022 Winter Games!